Static vs Dynamic Routing: Complete Guide to Network Routing Methods

 What is the main difference between static and dynamic routing?

-Static routing uses manually configured routes that do not change automatically.
-Dynamic routing uses routing protocols that allow routers to communicate and automatically update routes based on network conditions.
+Static routing uses manually configured paths that do not change automatically.
+Dynamic routing uses protocols that allow routers to update routes based on network conditions.

 Where is static routing typically used?

-Static routing is commonly used in small or stable networks where network paths rarely change.
-It can also be used for specific routes within larger networks where predictable traffic paths are required.
+Static routing is commonly used in small or stable networks where paths rarely change.
+It is also useful for defining specific routes in larger systems.

-Dynamic routing allows networks to automatically adapt when connections change or fail.
-This ensures continuous communication without requiring manual reconfiguration.
+Dynamic routing allows networks to adapt automatically when connections fail or change.
+This ensures continuous communication without manual intervention.

 What is a routing protocol?